varabyte/kobweb/README.md

 * your initial render may take longer.
 * your site will need to allocate a large canvas buffer, which could be *very* expensive on high res, wide-screen desktops.
-* your UI will be opaque to the rich suite of dev tools that come bundled with browsers.
+* your UI will be opaque to the powerful suite of devtools that come bundled with browsers.
 * you won't have the ability to style unvisited vs visited links differently (this information is hidden from you by the browser for security reasons and can only be set through HTML / CSS).
 * you won't have the ability to turn elements on / off when printing the page.